 Another top favorite, The Deck at Island Gardens has always one of my favorite places to dine well, enjoy a signature view of Miami’s skyline, and soak in a “buzzy”, glamorous atmosphere.The Executive Chef is Alfio Longo, former executive chef of Le Cirque New York and in Casa de Campo.The Deck’s dining area is covered by a full awning with large umbrellas covering walkways and fans keep the restaurant cool.
 Cabanas are fully covered.

 Tables are appropriately spaced throughout the expansive dining area, including cabanas.
 About 100 diners can be accommodated, with a maximum per table of 6 if it’s the same family.
 On reopening it will feature its summer menu with new additions including Chef Alfio’s famous lasagna al forno, The Deck Burger and Homestead Farm tomato salad.
 It’s open Thursday through Sunday for dinner and Saturday and Sunday, also for lunch with dishes including berry stuffed pancakes and carbonara pizza.

 Takeout and delivery are also available.
 Reservations are encouraged but walk ins are accepted if capacity permits.
 Parking is $10.
 888 MacArthur Causeway,T.(786-627-4949).

 For more on The Deck:

 Award winning chef Antonio Bachour’s namesake restaurant and bakery features a Spanish style outdoor courtyard for 72 that’s covered to protect it from sun and rain.
+It’s a good choice for casual outdoor dining in Miami.
 This year, Bachour was named a semifinalist for Pastry Chef of the Year as part of its 2020 Restaurant and Chef Awards by The James Beard Foundation.
 In late 2019, Bachour was named Esquire magazine’s top pastry chef in the U.S. and the only South Florida-based chef included on the list.

 The restaurant is serving its full menu and delectable pastry creations along with new dishes including Wild Salmon with Summer peas Fricassee, Slow Roasted Bone In Short Rib, quiche croissants, and Spanish Egg Scramble.
 It’s open for breakfast, lunch and dinner Tuesday to Saturday; Sundays and Mondays for breakfast, lunch and late-night snacks.
 Takeout and delivery are also offered.
 Reservations are preferred.
 Bachour Restaurant & Bakery, 2020 Salzedo St,, T.(305)203-0552.